This post is based on a presentation I gave at this afternoon’s M25 Learning Technology Group meeting at King’s College

 For the first time since his creation man will be faced with his real, his permanent problem-how to use his freedom from pressing economic cares, how to occupy the leisure, which science and compound interest will have won for him, to live wisely and agreeably and well.

 Keynes’s grandchildren are eleven years from this horizon, and (needless to say) things haven’t quite worked out that way.
 Why not?The Musée des Arts et Métiers in Paris is a temple to scientific progress.
 In its galleries you’ll find hundreds of machines, including a lovely example of the Jacquard loom.
 Looking at the machine, you’ll see some punched cards which, as the mechanism moves, raise and lower different warp threads, producing patterned textiles.
 The cards can be re-ordered to create different patterns.

 Those punched cards may look familiar to computer users of a certain age; they are practically identical to those once used to program computers.
 The comparison is not lost on the curators of the museum; the exhibition leads finally to a room containing a Cray 2 supercomputer.
 Nor was it lost on Charles Babbage, who understood punched cards could be used to program his Analytical Engine.

-The textile industry gave Britain its first full-blown industrial relations crisis in the shape of the outbreak of machine breaking by the Luddites.
-These were not, contrary to popular opinion, opposed to technology per se; textile workers had been using stocking frames since Tudor times, but in a highly-regulated industry.
+The textile industry gave Britain its first full-blown industrial relations crisis: the outbreak of machine breaking by the Luddites.
+The Luddites were not, contrary to popular opinion, opposed to technology per se; textile workers had been using stocking frames since Tudor times, but in a highly-regulated industry.
 The Luddites’ machine breaking was instead a response to the use of machinery in “a fraudulent and deceitful manner,” particularly by unskilled apprentices working without the supervision of master craftsmen.
 In Eric Hobsbawm’s memorable phrase, the Luddites were conducting “collective bargaining by riot“.